Skip to Content

 To learn more about how to crate train your puppy read our posts Crate Training a Puppy – Made Easy and How to Crate Train a Puppy: 10 Mistakes to Avoid

-Potty Training a Puppy: Made Easy Puppy on pee pad
+Potty Training a Puppy: Made Easy Puppy sitting on pee pad

 Like I said in tip #1 dogs prefer to go to the bathroom where there are potty scents already.
 This means if they had an accident in your home they will want to return to that area the next time too.
 So it is really important to thoroughly clean up the accident area.